farm-ng/tractor/doc/core_module.rst

 Interprocess Communication
 --------------------------

-farm-ng uses a lightweight, decentralized UDP-based **Event Bus** for interprocess communication.
+farm-ng uses a lightweight, decentralized, UDP-based **event bus** for interprocess communication.

 Processes announce their presence to the bus periodically by sending a serialized ``Announce`` message to a predetermined UDP multicast group.